 This giant ball of fluff may look like he'd appreciate a cool dip on a hot day, but be cautious of letting them swim without strict supervision.
-Their short snouts and dense bodies put them at a high risk of struggling in deep water.
+Their short snouts and dense bodies put them at a high risk of properly fitting and struggling in deep water.
 Their extremely dense coat will be easily weighed down in the water, making it difficult for them to stay afloat safely.

 7. Basset Hounds

 This extra-long scent hound has the gift of an exceptional sense of smell and loves adventure, but he definitely rolled a one on dexterity, making him a notoriously poor swimmer.
 They have thick, stocky, and short legs that limit their ability to paddle in the water.
 Keep them in very shallow water or saddle them by measuring your dog's life jacket to keep him afloat.